-See "Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" for information regarding securities authorized for issuance under our equity compensation plans.
+Refer to "Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" for information regarding securities authorized for issuance under our equity compensation plans which is incorporated in this Item by this reference.

 Stock Performance Graph